Securing and Sharing Cloud Credentials for Terraform in Scalr

 Note: Scalrs future implementation of sensitive environment variables will enable it to be a general secrets management system for all aspects of cloud deployments, including kubernetes cluster credentials, simple SSH keys and more.

-Securely storing cloud credentials in Scalr IaCP overcomes the many challenges of making cloud API access keys available to large numbers of Terraform developers.
+Securely storing cloud credentials in Scalr overcomes the many challenges of making cloud API access keys available to large numbers of Terraform developers.
 Access keys are held in a single place and controlled and managed by administrators.
-Key rotation becomes easy and control of key distribution and usage can be handled through access controls and policy built in to IaCP.
+Key rotation becomes easy and control of key distribution and usage can be handled through access controls and policy built in to Scalr.

 Give it a try